-Reading the balance sheet needs clarity and accuracy.
-As is seen from the above sample, for the financial year 11-12, the total assets match with the total of owners’ equity + liabilities viz.
+Reading the B/S needs clarity and accuracy.
+As seen from the above sample, for the financial year 11-12, the total assets match the total of owners’ equity + liabilities, viz.
 USD 1195 Million.
-Same can be observed for the financial year 10-11 as well.
+The same can be observed for the financial year 10-11.

-The investors can carry out balance sheet analysis to gauge the performance of the company.
-For e.g., one can observe that owners’ equity has risen from USD 990 Million to USD 1095 Million, which gives a positive signal to the investors.
-At the same time, borrowings have reduced by USD 10 Million.
+Investors can carry out an analysis to gauge the performance of the company.
+E.g., one can observe that owners’ equity has risen from USD 990 Million to USD 1095 Million, which gives a positive signal to the investors.
+At the same time, borrowings have been reduced by USD 10 Million.
 Similarly, accounts receivable have dropped by USD 10 Million as well.
 This again sends positive signals in the market that the company is able to meet its liabilities.

 Insight on Balance Sheet Analysis

-When a balance sheet of a company is analyzed over several periods, one can find a trend of the financial position of the company.
-It gives insight into a company’s capital structure and helps to analyze its liquidity risk, credit risk and financial risk.
-Different balance sheet financial ratios reflect financials stability and liquidity of the company.
-In this manner, balance sheet plays an importance role in investment decisions and management decisions by providing a snapshot of entity’s financial strength.
+When a company’s balance sheet is analyzed over several periods, one can find a trend in the company’s financial position.
+It gives insight into a company’s capital structure and helps to analyze its liquidity risk, credit risk, and financial risk.
+Different financial ratios reflect the financial stability and liquidity of the company.
+In this manner, it plays an important role in investment decisions and management decisions by providing a snapshot of an entity’s financial strength.

 Continue reading – Trial Balance vs Balance Sheet.

 - Fundamentals of Accounting: Meaning, Principles, Categories, and Statements